What boats must be registered in California?

 Generally, every sail-powered vessel over eight feet in length and every motor-driven vessel (regardless of length) that is not documented by the U.S. Coast Guard which is used or on the waters of this state are subject to registration by the Department of Motor Vehicles (DMV).
 The vessel must be located in California.

-The following boats are exempt from registration:
+Which boats are exempt from registration in California?

 - Boats propelled manually.